West Michigan Velux Skylights

-Werner Roofing is the only professional on the lakeshore authorized to install Velux skylights.
+Werner Roofing is one of the top professionals on the lakeshore authorized to install Velux skylights.
 Velux is a leader of the skylight industry with over 75 years of experience in manufacturing and producing skylights and sun tunnels.
-We only deal with Velux products, because they utilize the latest technology, offer the highest quality, and provide the most options.
+We only deal with Velux products because they utilize the latest technology, offer the highest quality, and provide the most options.
 With choices from sun tunnels to skylights with solar panels, their exceptional quality and extensive range of products ensures we can find the skylight that fits your home’s needs and your budget.

-- Ventilation – There are many types of skylights that offer electric ventilation, which is great for ensuring proper air flow throughout your home.
-Other types of skylights, those that open manually, don’t even need a ventilation system, as they naturally encourage the flow of air.
+There are many types of skylights that offer electric ventilation, which is great for ensuring proper airflow throughout your home.
+Other types of skylights, like those that open manually, don’t even need a ventilation system, as they naturally encourage the flow of air.

-- Brighten small spaces – Some rooms in your home just aren’t big enough to have an actual window, but that doesn’t mean they have to be dark and gloomy.
-Tubular, or sun tunnel, skylights are perfectly adapted to smaller spaces like pantries and bathrooms, because they are installed through the roof, and don’t have to be large.
+Some rooms in your home just aren’t big enough to have an actual window, but that doesn’t mean they have to be dark and gloomy.
+Tubular, or sun tunnel, skylights are perfectly adapted to smaller spaces like pantries and bathrooms because they are installed through the roof and don’t have to be large.

 A fixed skylight is one that cannot be opened and functions primarily to add light.
 Generally, they are fairly large and are seen in larger rooms like living rooms, kitchens, and bedrooms.